lizarias85/Project_3_Team_4/README.md

 ## Methodology

 1. ***Exploratory Data Analysis***
-* Took images and vectorized into
+* Took images classifcations and created an RGB value
-*
+* Calculated the averages of the RGB to display the distribution
 *

 2. ***Data Preparation***
 * Created a dataframe with image path list and classes as labels
 * Split the dataset into training and test sets
-* Used a label encoder to to convert the labels to numbers
+* Used a label encoder to convert the labels to numbers

 3. ***Model Selection***
 * Convolutional neural network (CNN) due to its ability to recognize patterns in images